heersoni1025/Fish-VS-Net-AI/README.md

 - 🍽️ Search for and collect food
 - 🪤 Avoid a dynamically falling fishing net
 - 🌊 Navigate a 3D aquarium environment
-- 🤖 Improve behavior over time using reinforcement learning
+- 🤖 Improve their behavior over time using reinforcement learning

-The project models an ecological scenario inspired by fish foraging behavior and predator avoidance.
+The project models an ecological scenario inspired by real-world fish foraging behavior and predator avoidance.

 ---